 Swimming Without a Net

-This urban fantasy is a paperback edition that was published by Jove on November 27, 2007 and has 271 pages.
+urban fantasy that was published by Jove on November 27, 2007 and has 271 pages.

 Explore it on Goodreads or Amazon.